Planned Parenthood says Colorado shooter opposed abortion

 TWO CIVILIAN CASUALTIES

-Colorado Springs police on Sunday identified the two civilians killed in the rampage as Jennifer Markovsky, 35, and Ke'Arre Marcell Stewart, 29.

-Markovsky was a stay-at-home mother of two young children.
-Originally from Hawaii, she was at the clinic to support a friend, according to her sister-in-law Julia Miller.
+The second of the three people killed in the rampage at a was identified by a family member on Sunday as Jennifer Markovsky, a stay-at-home mother of two young children.
+Originally from Hawaii, she was at the clinic to support a friend, according to her sister in law, Julia Miller.

-Stewart, a Texas native, was a U.S. Army veteran who served in the Iraq war.

 "We will cherish his memory, especially those times he spent tossing the football to his son and snuggling with his daughter on the couch," his widow, Rachel Swasey, said in a statement.